Ukraine's tech diaspora races to mobilize Silicon Valley in war with Russia

 Amazon declined to comment.
 This week it said it would donate up to $10 million to organizations providing support in Ukraine.

-Organizing aid for Ukraine online has consumed Julia Nechaeva, a product director at Amazon’s live streaming unit Twitch.
+Organizing aid for Ukraine online has consumed Julia Nechaieva, a product director at Amazon’s live streaming unit Twitch.

 "I have only opened my working computer three times since last Wednesday," she said.
 "To let my manager know that I'll be off and to use donation matching."